1. Inpatient Care

 - Your next visit will be scheduled for approximately 10 days after the birth of your baby.

-- All patients will also be scheduled for a routine postpartum wellness visit approximately six weeks after delivery.
+- All patients will also be scheduled for a routine postpartum wellness visit approximately six to eight weeks after delivery.

 2. Ten Days After Delivery